-For cash purchases of Shares, the applicant can purchase Shares at the Net Asset Value per Share of a Class in a Fund provided the Administrator or its agent has received a properly completed subscription form by the Trade Cut-Off Time and subscription monies by the third Dealing Day from the date on which the Manager or its agent receives the applicant's properly completed subscription form or such later time as the Manager in its sole discretion may permit.
+For cash purchases of Shares, the applicant can purchase Shares at the Net Asset Value per Share of a Class in a Fund provided the Administrator has received a properly completed subscription form by the Trade Cut-Off time and subscription monies by the third Business Day following the relevant Dealing Day.
 The applicant will pay from the subscription monies any foreign exchange costs associated with converting the subscription monies into the Class Currency of the Class of the Fund in which the applicant is investing at prevailing exchange rates.
 The Manager reserves the right, in its sole discretion, to require the applicant to indemnify the Company against any losses arising as a result of the Company's failure to receive payment as required.
 All subscription monies should be paid to the Subscriptions/Redemptions Account.
 Purchase of Shares may be made in specie in the Manager's sole discretion.